NON-PUBLISHING ROYALTY PAYMENTS – FAQs

-Q: Is your type of music suitable for synch?
+Q: Is your type of music suitable for sync?

 Q: Is your recording by the right artist?

 A: Is your track the best it can be with the right appeal and voice?
-Could an acoustic version or a dance remix bend someone’s ear in a synch department?
+Could an acoustic version or a dance remix bend someone’s ear in a sync department?
 Can you widen your appeal by creating bespoke versions of your strongest material?
-These are all questions to consider when selecting your best repertoire to pitch for synch.
+These are all questions to consider when selecting your best repertoire to pitch for sync.

-Q: What are the time frames in responding to synch briefs?
+Q: What are the time frames in responding to sync briefs?

 Q: Do I need to be specific in my pitches?